 The single wooden pot still – Was first in Versailles, then moved to Enmore, then via Uitvlught to Diamond.
 This still which is over 150 years old also produces a heavy bodied rum but more refined and very flavorful and deeply aromatic.
 Used in the 15yo and 21yo.

-The single barrels from El Dorado are different from the blended ones and are mainly for connoisseurs since they are not as smooth as the blended rums.
+The single barrels from El Dorado are different from the blended ones and are very different from the more “mainstream” blended rums.

 The modern version of this still produces 9 completely different types of rums.
 All from very light to heavy bodied rums.

-And i don`t think you can directly associate flavors with stills – rather then with a type of rum like pot still = heavier more flavorful rums – but these old stills really are one of a kind and what they add to the flavor boquets of these rums i believe is unique in the world.
+I don`t think you can directly associate flavors with stills – but rather with a type of rum – like pot still = heavier more flavorful rums, and column stills = lighter rums.
+The old DDL stills really are one of a kind, and what they add to the flavor bouquets of these rums I believe is unique in the world.

 FACTORS THAT GIVES THE DEMERARA RUMS THEIR CHARACTER AND FLAVOR